JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 Hello World!
 ```

-Now if we decided that we want to add new functionality to the `Image Inspector` package, we can do it and the Revise package ensures that the new functionality will be available immediately.
+If we decided that we want to add new functionality to the `Image Inspector` package, we could do it.
+The Revise package ensures that the new functionality will be available immediately.
 For example, we can add the `greet2` function as follows.

 ```julia
 module ImageInspector